 Virtual Reality Is Made for Strategy Work

-Yes, that was my very first thought when I put on an Oculus for the first time last year: VR is just made for strategy work!
+Yes, that was my very first thought when I put on an Oculus for the first time: VR is just made for strategy work!

 The way VR enables immersive experiences, how it allows us to sense abstract context with our minds and bodies.
 How it „materializes“ information, and concepts, and forces so we can „touch“ them.
 How it allows people from everywhere to come together and get social beyond navigating a wall of video windows …